 All applicants must complete the mandatory Application for Admission to Post Graduate Certificate and Master of Dental Science Program application form.

-The current application fee is $75 and payable to UConn Health.
+The current application fee is $75 and payable to UConn Health Center.

 PASS is not required but applicants may use PASS if it is convenient for them.
 The supplemental UConn application form is mandatory.

 Transcripts from all undergraduate and dental schools attended with class standing in dental school.
 Transcripts from any supplemental degrees should also be included.

 Three letters of recommendation with at least two from prosthodontists.
 These letters should be in a sealed and signed envelope and either mailed directly or can be sent as part of the application package.

 Yes.
 However foreign graduates must show evidence of clinical experience beyond dental school.

 Current annual stipend is $24,000 for the first year and $25,000 for second and third years.
 Health insurance is provided to applicants who are U.S. citizens.